 The way we consume energy is already changing.
 The move towards renewables and the transition away from fossil fuels is an environmental and economic necessity.

-To meet the government’s net zero and climate change targets as set out in Make Britain a clean energy superpower (2024), it is essential to boost the UK’s solar energy generation.
+To meet the government’s net zero and climate change targets as set out in the latest Make Britain a clean energy superpower (2024), it is essential to boost the UK’s solar energy generation.
 We need to get large amounts of renewable energy in the system to generate clean, renewable energy that will contribute towards our energy security and combat climate change.

-This is why The Droves Solar Farm (“the Project”) is so important.
-If consented, the Project could generate up to 500MWac (“Megawatt Alternating Current”) of renewable energy, enough to power approximately 115,000 homes annually.
+This is why The Droves Solar Farm (“the Project ”) is so important.
+If consented, the Project could generate up to 500 MWac (Megawatt Alternating Current) of renewable energy, enough to power approximately 115,000 homes annually.
 The battery energy storage would help store surplus energy and deploy it to the national grid when needed.
-It will become a substantial source of clean energy for the country.

 Our Proposals

-Due to the size of the potential energy capacity proposed for The Droves Solar Farm, it is classified as a Nationally Significant Infrastructure Project (“NSIP”).
-The planning permission to build and operate the Project requires IGP to submit a Development Consent Order (“DCO”) application.
+Due to the size of the potential energy capacity proposed for The Droves Solar Farm, it is classified as a Nationally Significant Infrastructure Project (NSIP).
+The planning permission to build and operate the Project requires IGP to submit a Development Consent Order (DCO) application.

 The Droves Solar Farm will: